livingbio/DeepMining/README.md

 - exp_restuls/expXXX : run_test stores the results in the folder expXXX where XXX is a integer refering to a configuration
 - exp_results/transformed_t_TTT_a_AAA/expXXX : the analyzed results from the trial expXXX, computed by run_result_analysis with a threshold == TTT and alpha == AAA.
 - exp_results/transformed_smooth_t_TTT_a_AAA_kKKK_rRRR_bBBB/expXXX : the analyzed results from the trial expXXX with the *smooth* quality function, computed by run_result_analysis with a threshold == TTT, alpha == AAA, using the nearest KKK neighbors, a radius coefficient RRR and beta == BBB.
+- exp_results/iterations_needed/expXXX_YYY_t_TTT_a_AAA : the mean, median, first and third quartiles of the iterations needed to reach a given score gain, over experiments XXX to YYY.
+The score is actually the true score computed with a threshold == TTT and alpha == AAA.

 .